Duration: at least FIVE days

 The best time to hike the volcano is in the dry season (from November to April).
 The sky is cloudless, and the bright blue sky promises the best views.

-Do not drink tap water in El Salvador; bring your Lifestraw instead!
-While water from the national water company (ANDA) is generally safe, you never know the water source the restaurant, hotels, and so on may use.
+Do not drink tap water in El Salvador; bring your self-cleaning bottle instead!
+While water from the national water company (ANDA) is generally safe, you never know the water source the restaurants, hotels, and so on may use.

 Find everything from eco-friendly toiletries to the only travel shoes you’ll ever want to exciting travel gadgets!